Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-publish.md

 ## Step 5: Add the Feed to Your Local RPM Environment { #step-3 }

-To install packages from the `internal-rpm` feed, you'll need to add it as a channel in the local RPM environment.
+To install packages from the `internal-rpm` feed, you'll need to add it as a source in the local RPM environment.
 For this, you will need feed's URL.
 This can be found at the top right of the feed's page.

 ![](){height="" width="50%"}